schand143/react-practice/README.md

 # react-practice
-This is for react practice
+This is for react biginners practice